 - muscle weakness

-Iron is also important for the immune system, so not getting enough iron may lead to more infections, more colds, and more bouts of the flu.
+Iron is also important for the immune system, so not getting enough iron could even increase the risk of infections like the cold and flu (

 - red meats, including beef, organ meats, and liver

 - dark green leafy vegetables like kale, broccoli, and spinach

 However, some children are at a higher risk for iron deficiency and may need to take a supplement.